Last Updated on May 11, 2022

 Back in 2013, Fox Sports Media Group decided to rebrand Speed, its motorsports channel with a new name.
 It ultimately became Fox Sports 1 or FS1, whereas Fox’s companion motorsports channel Fuel TV was replaced by Fox Sports 2, which is now known as FS2.

-Alongside its flagship FOX Sports channel, Fox now also broadcasts live sports events, as well as news, sports-centric reality shows, and documentaries on the FS1 channel.
+Alongside its flagship FOX Sports channel, Fox now also broadcasts live sports events, as well as sports news, sports-centric reality shows, and documentaries on the FS1 channel.

 Watch FS1 on Firestick with FOX Sports App

 The FOX Sports TV Everywhere service is officially available for Fire TV devices, including the Firestick.
-It offers separate live feeds for the FOX Sports, FS1, and FS2 channels, so you can expect to watch all the sports events broadcasted by the Fox Network.
+It offers separate live feeds for the FOX Sports, FS1, and FS2 live tv channels, so you can expect to watch all the sports events broadcasted by the Fox Network.

 You can also watch FS1’s news, debates, and analysis shows like First Things First, Lock It In, Skip & Shannon: Undisputed, The Herd with Colin Cowherd, Speak For Yourself, NASCAR Race Hub, MLB Whiparound, and many more on-demand with the FOX Sports app on Firestick.